 1. Black lights are purple for a reason.

 A black light bulb produces UVA light (as opposed to UVB light).
 These ultraviolet light frequencies are above violet on the spectrum and are invisible to the human eye.
-So, what you see glowing under a black light, whether on a Halloween fluorescent poster, invisible hand stamp or a glow in the dark T-shirt, are phosphors.
-For you and I: a phosphor is any substance that emits visible light when excited by some sort of radiation.
+So, what you see glowing under a black light, whether on a Halloween fluorescent poster, invisible handstamp, or a glow in the dark T-shirt, are phosphors.
+For you and me, a phosphor is any substance that emits visible light when excited by some sort of radiation.
 A phosphor converts the energy in the UV radiation from a black light into visible light.

-Shine the UV light onto the area of concern, the UV black light will draw the Beg bugs out.
+You need these household items: a black light, one magnifying glass & one credit card.
+Shine the UV light onto the area of concern, and the UV black light will draw the bed bugs out.
 Next, use the magnifying glass to spot the bed bugs.
 Then use the old credit card to squash them.

 3. Black lights and radiation

 Did you know the UV inside of the black bulb is a source of radiation but won’t harm your eyes or skin when used responsibly?
 When used excessively, it can destroy vitamin A in your skin, so don’t use black lights too frequently.

 Indoor garden sound cool?
 Well, it can be with a black light.
 Black lights used in indoor gardens act as artificial sunlight for the plants and allow them to complete photosynthesis.
 Unfortunately, this light doesn’t give enough minerals for plants to reproduce.
 Most of the time, linear fluorescent black light bulbs are used.

 5. Black lights can make certain fish glow.